KrzysztofSikora/fos-rest-and-user-bundle-integration-master/README.md

 # FOS User Bundle with FOS REST Bundle integration

-This boiler plate baset at course available at : https://codereviewvideos.com/course/fosuser-fosrest-lexikjwt-user-login-registration-api
+This boiler plate based on course available at : https://codereviewvideos.com/course/fosuser-fosrest-lexikjwt-user-login-registration-api

 RESTful user Registration and Login system using a combination of: